Brand Growth & SEO

 Welcome to the world of retargeting.
 It's marketing's way of saying, “Hey, remember us?”

-But here is the thing: retargeting does not mean to bug you until you yield and buy those shoes – it's just all about giving that second chance.
+But here is the thing: retargeting doesn't mean to bug you until you yield and buy those shoes – it's all about giving you a second chance.

-Giving that spark of interest you felt when you first landed on a product or service, getting right back to where it belongs: your heart.
+Give that spark of interest you felt when you first encountered a product or service, and get it right back to where it belongs: your heart.

 In a world bombarded by several thousand ads daily, the ability to retarget seems an art standing out in that crowd.